 Although it prefers plenty of sun and well-draining soil, once it's established, mugwort is hardy, drought-tolerant, and can cope with a variety of conditions.

 It's even thought that infertile soils and dry conditions can increase the longevity and aromatic intensity of the plant, and it won't grow as tall.

-Mugworts rhizomatous roots spread quickly, and their seeds disperse across a wide area; this is why they're often classed as invasive.
-The plant roots also release a chemical that can be harmful to other plants growing in the same area.
+Mugworts rhizomatous roots spread quickly, and their seeds disperse across a wide area.
+This is why they're often classed as invasive.
 If you still want to grow mugwort, but have concerns about their invasive nature, planting them in containers or in isolation could be considered.
 Check with your local extension office before planting.

 Mugwort prefers a location where they'll receive full sunlight during the day.
 They can, however, still cope in partial shade, too.